wwcode-berlin-hackevenings/e2e-workshop/README.md

 Users can flag inappropriate content - anything that is not a cat.
 Instacat is just for cats after all!
 If the "Not a Cat" button is clicked, the questionable entry should be removed from the site.
-Write a test case for the whole flow of clikcing the button and checking that entry is gone afterwards.
+Write a test case for the whole flow of clicking the button and checking that entry is gone afterwards.